- Last updated:

 A principal place of residence (PPR) is defined as a residential dwelling or unit where at least one owner/ratepayer permanently lives.
 A detailed definition is outlined in the Revenue Statement.
 The rating category for a PPR property is different to a property where the owners do not reside.
 The categories recognise the different use of the land.

-To object to a non-PPR category complete a Differential General Rates Objection Form.
+To object to a non-PPR category complete a Differential General Rate Objection Form.
 You are required to supply supporting documents as proof of residency.

 Category objections not related to your principal place of residence